-The Secret Power of SaaS and Its Dark Side: All You Need to Know About Power Users (And How to Get More of The Real Ones)
+The Ultimate Guide to Power Users (And How to Get More of Them)

 Everybody thinks they know one when they see one.

 But how well do you really know your power users?

 What makes them power users instead of regular users?

 And are they always the ones you should chase?

 Despite popular opinion, determining who your power user is not as simple as just counting the web sessions.
 And the relationship you may have with them is also not always a fairy tale (see the horror story of one of our users, whose ‘power users’ almost derailed their app).

 As we’ll see in this blog, the term “power user” is not quite as straightforward as it seems at first.

 Let’s start with some definitions: